Danmoreng/mtg-pwa/ai_docs/QWEN.md

 - **DO**: Provide unit/E2E test specs and fixtures.
 - **DO**: Supply documentation updates when altering behavior.
 - **DO**: Use **Bootstrap 5 utility classes** for styling and **Reka UI** components for interactive elements.
+- **DO**: Request test execution from the human and provide clear instructions on how to share results.

 ## Communication Guidelines